-As with tendered grain, the majority of the tonnage moved under the CWB's advance car awards program came from Saskatchewan.
-Amounting to just over 128,900 tonnes, these shipments accounted for slightly more than half, 53.5%, of the program's total volume.
-This share, however, proved markedly greater than the 42.6% share secured by the province on the movement of tendered grain.
-Alberta and Manitoba followed with corresponding originations of 87,500 tonnes and 24,400 tonnes, and shares of 36.3% and 10.1% respectively.
-No grain from British Columbia was moved under the advance car awards program in the first quarter.
+As opposed to tendered grain, the majority of the tonnage moved under the CWB's advance car awards program came from Saskatchewan.
+Amounting to 345,100 tonnes, these shipments accounted for slightly more than half, 54.0%, of the program's total volume.
+This share, however, proved markedly greater than the 43.7% share secured by the province on the movement of tendered grain.
+Alberta and Manitoba followed with corresponding originations of 224,700 tonnes and 67,500 tonnes, and shares of 35.2% and 10.6% respectively.
+Just 1,200 tonnes of grain was moved from British Columbia in the first half.
 [Table 4F-4]

-Virtually all of the grain shipped under the advance car awards program in the first quarter, 99.8%, came from high-throughput elevators.
-This proved even greater than the 96.1% share secured by these facilities in the same period a year earlier.
-There was little substantive difference between their usage on a provincial basis, with originations of 100.0% in both Alberta and Manitoba, and 99.7% in Saskatchewan.
+Virtually all of the grain shipped under the advance car awards program in the first half, 98.8%, came from high-throughput elevators.
+This proved even greater than the 94.4% share secured by these facilities in the same period a year earlier.
+There was little to differentiate the usage rates for these elevators on a provincial basis save for the fact that only shipments from British Columbia originated at conventional facilities.